tessguefen/Waitlist/README.md

 - [x] Create Function to check all waitlists for email triggers
 	- [x] Tie this functionality to a scheduled task
 - [ ] Create if statement for form (hide/ shown on PROD page)
-- [ ] Create an API version of form submission
+- [x] Create an API version of form submission
-	- [ ] API would return success, messages, etc.
 - [ ] Run check for Waitlist add Product, with no variant, but should be with a variant (only adding the master product should not be allowed)
 - [ ] Admin > Product View, show batchlist for JUST that product?
 (Can technically be done with an advanced search on Batchlist)
 - [ ] Return `g.Waitlist_Message_ID`, for use elsewhere (for customizations on Messages)